Moxibustion for breech presentation

 - Light one end of the moxa stick with the lighter

-- Hold the lit end two to three centimetres from the outer edge of your little toe, making sure there is never any direct contact with the skin.
+- Hold the lit end two to three centimetres from the outer edge of your little toe, close to the skin, making sure there is never any direct contact with the skin.
 This is the location of bladder 67 acupuncture point

 - Apply to each little toe on both feet for approximately 20 minutes for 10 days